andrewhassan/NotifyrAndroidDemo/README.md

 `git push origin your_branch_name`

 `your_branch_name` should match the name that you entered before, although I don't think it matters too much.
 Now the code is on Github.
-If you go on Github into the repository, you'll see a "Create Pull Request" button.
-Just click that and it'll make a pull request for your branch.
+If you go on Github into the repository, you'll see a "Create Pull Request" button. ~~Just click that and it'll make a pull request for your branch.~~

-Everyone in the project will be able to review and when we're ready, we simply click merge and your code will be merged into the `master` branch.
+~~Everyone in the project will be able to review and when we're ready, we simply click merge and your code will be merged into the `master` branch.~~ Like anyone's gonna bother with that, moving too fast for dat shit.

 ## Code Style ##